 You’ll be studying things in more detail and you’ll probably find that your teacher or tutor expects a lot more independent study and engagement from you than they did at GCSE level.

 A-levels are just one option.
-Check out our article on vocational qualifications to find out about the other paths open to you.
+Check out our article on post-16 options to find out what you can do after your GCSEs.